darrylwest/spot-cache/README.md

 Socket protocol is asynchronous request/replay that uses a thin envelope to match the correct response to it's request.

+_This project was inspired in part by [Suryandaru Triandana](https://github.com/syndtr/goleveldb)'s excellent port of leveldb to golang._

+## Installation

 **Note: this project is in the early stages and doesn't expect to go live until Q2-2017.**

-_This project was inspired in part by [Suryandaru Triandana](https://github.com/syndtr/goleveldb)'s excellent port of leveldb to golang._

 ## Server